AnsariAbdullah/codewars-solution/codewars/7kyu/filter_the_number/readme.md

 You will be given a string of numbers and letters mixed up, you have to return all the numbers in that string in the order they occur.

 ## Solution
+Use regex to replace non-numerical chars with `''`.
+Return the output as number.

+## Alternate Solution
 Run a for loop on the string and on each ititration check if the item is a number using regex.